7 Mistakes Avoid When Building Your College Profile

 You should purposefully and intentionally go about identifying your passion.

 Instead of taking on numerous extracurricular activities, waiting for what truly interests you to show up, or simply shooting in the dark and pursuing some activities, it's wiser to take calculated decisions on those things you enjoy doing and take it forward.

 When you immerse yourself in such activities, you will most probably get so identified that the admissions staff will remember you by it.
 For instance, they may say – 'That's the student who taught basic computers to slum children every summer' or 'That's the young lad who trekked to raise awareness about malnutrition or 'That is the enterprising girl who set up a system to send wedding leftovers to the hungry.'

 The chances are remote that any admissions staff will recollect your unexceptional participation in the school drama or dance troupe.

 Some extracurricular activity options to help you get going:

 Take up reading on subjects that appeal to you and hold your attention.
-But steer clear of what you’ve already read as a child.
-The idea is not to brush up what you’ve read in the psat but to read about things that will broaden your outlook.
+But steer clear of what you've already read as a child.
+The idea is not to brush up on what you've read in the past but to read about things that will broaden your outlook.

 Attend current issue meetings